abrissard/abrissard.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

+### About me

-French engineering student pursuing a double degree at Polytechnique Montréal, I am conducting a research master's degree in natural language processing applied to cybersecurity.
+I am a french engineering student pursuing a double degree at Polytechnique Montréal, where I am conducting a research master's degree in natural language processing applied to cybersecurity.
 I wish to leverage the technical skills and cutting-edge knowledge developed during my master's to continue working in the field of AI, ideally in a Research and Development team.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.